np8k4q9rm6-hue/FieldRecord/PRIVACY.md

 - No third-party advertising SDKs

 ## Data Stored On Your Device
-- Evidence files you import or create (photos, videos, audio, documents, notes)
+- item files you import or create (photos, videos, audio, documents, notes)
 - Metadata you create (titles, notes, tags, case info)
-- Device metadata saved into evidence (device model, OS version)
+- Device metadata saved into item (device model, OS version)
 - Integrity hashes (SHA-256) and file sizes
 - Optional GPS coordinates if you choose to include location